ElisaMarchete/SVG-logo-maker/README.md

 # Logo Maker
 This is a simple SVG Logo Maker application built using Node.js.
-With this application, you can generate a logo consisting of up to three characters, choosing the text, shape, and the colors.
+The application allows the user to create a logo by entering the text, shape and color of the text and shape.

 ## Installation
 1. Clone this repository